Fyord/fyord-boilerplate/README.md

-# fyord game boilerplate
+# fyord-game-engine boilerplate
-Boilerplate project using the fyord framework to build a game
+Boilerplate project using fyord-game-engine

 ***This branch is in a prototype state***